-Clinicians can overuse affirmations by repeating them many times during the conversation.
+Clinicians can overuse statements like "good job" (or "awesome" "wonderful", or "fabulous") by repeating them many times during the conversation.
 In general, the first two or three times, the statement may be credible and coded as an Affirm if the coder is confident that the utterance still clearly falls into the Affirm category.
 After that, they are typically not coded.